 The main goal of radiation therapy for mesothelioma is to relieve pain.
 But radiation can also kill cancer cells.
 It may also increase life expectancy, especially when combined with other treatments.

 Radiation works by damaging the DNA inside mesothelioma cells.
-This prevents cancer cells from replicating and spreading.
+Damaging DNA within these cancer cells prevents them from replicating and spreading.
 Radiation isn’t painful and it can reduce symptoms of mesothelioma.

 Uses of Radiation Therapy in Mesothelioma